128technology/docs/docs/concepts_application_discovery.md

 ##### Audit Logging

-the SSR also has a facility for recording all traffic flows as part of its _audit log_ functionality.
+The SSR also has a facility for recording all traffic flows as part of its _audit log_ functionality.
 Enabled on a per-router basis, the traffic logs will show all connections that are established and rejected for every source address.

 To configure the audit logging on a router: